kyma-project/busola/docs/extensibility/form-section.md

 ## Dynamic field values

 It's possible to modify field values automatically when another value changes.
 This works on a subscriber system.
 Any field (including variable fields) can send a trigger.
-When that happens a field that subscribes to it will have it's value changed accordingly.
+When that happens a field that subscribes to it will have its value changed accordingly.

 Triggers are listed as a **triggers** field that contains a list of string labels.